iansedano/apps-script-cal-sync/README.md

 ```

 You can add multiple sources.
 The value on the left `[S]` will be prepended to all the events created in the target calendar.

+This config file must be first in the alphabetical sort order of files, hence the exclamation point `!` in the file name.
+If it comes after, you'll get errors.

 ## Triggers